cloudymax/CloudyDevDotNet/docs/resume.md

 >
 > __2009 - 2019__

+- Over the years I've worked on many projects outside of my day-job: Pro-bono, hobby, consultation, or on commission.
+Here's some of my favorites:

+    ???
+Example "Projects and Accomplishments"

+        1. <b>Skyrim lighting mod</b>

+            (ENB, Nexus mods, OpenGL, C#)

-Skyrim lighting mod(ENB, Nexus mods)which increased the visual fidelity of the game experience and resolved bug in the default eye-adaptation post-processing effect (OpenGL, C#) implementation on AMD crossfire.
+            > Increased the visual fidelity of the game experience and resolved bug in the default eye-adaptation post-processing effect implementation on AMD crossfire.

+        - <b>Skyrim free-camera mod</b>

+            (Papyrus)

-Skyrim free-camera mod (Papyrus) to allow manual camera DoF, lighting, ToD, and smoother movement for video/photo capture of game-play.
+            > Allow manual camera DoF, lighting, ToD, and smoother movement for video/photo capture of game-play.

+          - <b>World of Warcraft Mod</b>

+              (Lua, WeakAuras)

-World of Warcraft mod (Lua, WeakAuras) which would allow players to live out their Initial-D drifting dreams by playing euro-beat music and displaying animated speed lines in the UI whenever a speed-boost was detected as active on the player.
+              > Allow players to live out their Initial-D drifting dreams by playing euro-beat music and displaying animated speed lines in the UI whenever a speed-boost was detected as active on the player.

+          - <b>Volumetric reverb and sound occlusions system</b>

+              (Unity3D, C#)

-Volumetric reverb and sound occlusions system (Unity3D, C#) based on a talk by David Sirland of Dice and methods used in Battlefield 3 to create realistic positional audio.
+              > based on a talk by David Sirland of Dice and methods used in Battlefield 3 to create realistic positional audio.
 System captures data about surrounding geometry and sound sources to determine the appropriate level and type of reverb to use as well as realistically occludes sounds based on line of sight, distance, and position.

+          - <b>Spline-based particle animation system</b>

+              (C#, Unity3D)

-Spline-based particle animation system(C#, Unity3D) based on multiple GDC talks which combines a guided-generation spline system, scriptableobjects, and animation curve data to rapidly create and iterate on game assets while specifically paying attention to proper use of animation principles(squash, anticipation, timing etc...)
+              > Based on multiple GDC talks which combines a guided-generation spline system, scriptableobjects, and animation curve data to rapidly create and iterate on game assets while specifically paying attention to proper use of animation principles(squash, anticipation, timing etc...)

+          - <b>Unity 3d Input wrapper</b>

-Input wrapper (C#, Unity3D, DirectInput) which allowed keyboard/game pad control schemes to be altered, created, saved by users at runtime in Unity3D.
+              (C#, Unity3D, DirectInput)

+              > Allowed keyboard/game pad control schemes to be altered, created, saved by users at runtime in Unity3D.
 Provided enhancements such as: device agnostic syntax, per-axis sensitivity and dead-zone configuration, rumble support, ability to track active/inactive inputs, duration of inputs, and combinations/order of concurrent of inputs.

 ### __Kitchen Manager__